mibarin/presenceLearning/README.md

 Something I struggled:
 1. Coding took a little over 2 hours because I had trouble with getting elements at first.
 Additionally, I had a string comparison problem, whose root cause was that I often mixed up languages and I didn't realize str.equals is needed to check.
-I pend exra time on debugging.
+I pend quite some time on debugging.
-2. I didn't have experience runnning a maven project from GitHub on eclipse, it took a bit of time to research and make it work.
+2. I didn't have experience runnning a maven project imported from GitHub on eclipse, it took a bit of time to research and make it work.